-- 1. describe the interconnections and mutual influences that contribute to the development of civilisations such as that of China - 2. articulate the role of commerce in the dissemination of arts, technologies, beliefs and customs; and the cultural and economic consequences of long lasting contacts between settled and nomadic populations - 3. critically evaluate different kinds of historical evidence in academic writing, in particular written sources, artefacts, archaeological findings and ongoing traditions - 4. work effectively in small groups - 5. articulate ideas and coherent arguments drawing on independently located sources
+- 1. Evaluate the interconnections and mutual influences that contribute to the development of civilisations such as that of China - 2.
+Articulate the role of commerce in the dissemination of arts, technologies - 3.
+Critically evaluate a variety of historical evidence - 4.
+Identify important historical events related to the 'Silk Road' within historical, social and cultural contexts - 5.
+Make scholarly arguments using independently located and credible evidence